 Each honoree will receive a cash gift, an engraved watch, and a

 commemorative plaque for their achievements.
-The awards will be
+The awards were

 For more information about the Texas A&M College of

 Veterinary Medicine & Biomedical Sciences, please visit our